-How do designers and their home owner clients discuss aesthetics?
 What type of visual aids do they use so clients can see what is being planned for them?
 How do they know what style you will like if you don’t know yourself?
-How do you develop a feasible budget and scope of work?
-How do designers know which of your existing furnishings to keep, what to re-purpose, and what to discard?
-How do they work around the furnishings you already have?
+Is there a reliable way to develop a feasible budget and scope of work?
+Will your designer know which of your existing furnishings to keep, what to re-purpose, and what to discard?
+Can they work around the furnishings you already have?

 Before discussing aesthetics and budget with a client, we talk about lifestyle and function.
 What type of lifestyle do you lead?
 Do you have children, pets or grandchildren?
-Do you have special physical needs?
+Are there any special physical needs to consider?
 Do you entertain?
-Do you enjoy a formal lifestyle, a casual one, or something in between?
+Is the lifestyle you lead a formal, casual, or something in between?
 What do you love about your home?
-What really bothers you?
-Are you working around something special such as a great view, antiques or art work?
+Is there anything about it that really bothers you?
+Are you working around something special such as a great view, antiques or artwork?
 Is the home located in the city or country?
 What is the style of the architecture?
 The answers to these questions are important because they give us our basic perimeters.

 Visual Aids: A designer helps a client visualize a proposed design scheme with drafted floor plans, over size fabric swatches, flooring samples, pictures of furniture and paint chips.
 Looking at the proposed colors, fabrics and furnishings side by side gives you a strong sense of your home’s potential.
 If done well, these samples will make a strong and beautiful visual statement.

-Concept or color boards, such as the ones used in commercial and hospitality design are helpful too but they are time consuming to produce and require a client who has a large, financially vested project.
+Concept and color boards such as the ones used in commercial and hospitality design are helpful too, but they are time consuming to produce and require a client who has a large, financially vested project.

 I had a recent living room project and was given a smallish budget.
 The scope of work was window coverings, sofas, and chairs which wouldn’t allow us to purchase any new furniture.
 My first two plans proposed new window coverings, new throw pillows, and recovering the existing sofa and chairs in new fabrics.
 The last plan allowed for the same but with recovering chairs and purchasing a new sofa.
 The first plan came in under budget, the second plan at budget, and the third plan just 2% over budget.
 These three design schemes couldn’t have been accomplished without a budget and scope of work.